golang-china/godocu/README.md

 # Usage

 ```
+Usage:

-usage: godocu package [target]
+    godocu command [arguments] source [target]

+The commands are:

+    diff    compare the source and target, all difference output
+    first   compare the source and target, the first difference output
+    code    prints a formatted string to target as Go source code
+    text    prints a formatted string to target as godoc

+The source are:

+    package import path or absolute path
+    the path to a Go source file

+The target are:

-         target       the directory as an absolute base path of docs.
+    the directory as an absolute base path for compare or prints

-                      the path for output if not set -diff.
+The arguments are:

   -cmd
       show symbols with package docs even if package is a command
-  -diff
-      list different of package of target-path docs
-  -go
-      prints a formatted string to standard output as Go source code
   -gopath string
-      specifies gopath (default $GOPATH)
+      specifies gopath (default "/Users/achun/Workspace/gowork")
   -goroot string
-      Go root directory (default $GOROOT)
+      Go root directory (default "/usr/local/Cellar/go/1.6/libexec")
   -lang string
-      the lang pattern for the output file (default "origin")
+      the lang pattern for the output file, form like xx[_XX] (default "origin")
   -test
       show symbols with package docs even if package is a testing
   -u  show unexported symbols as well as exported